Skirkp18/Read_Me_Generator/README.md

 npm i or npm install
 ```
 ## Usage
 Open a terminal at the "index.js" file.
+Make sure to insatll all necessary npm packages using the installation command in the above "Installation" section.
 Enter command "node index.js" and enter question information.
 Choose the license used.
-And the program generates a file with the project title followed by "README.md" ("Your_Project_Here_README.md").
+And the program generates a file with the project title followed by "_README.md" ("Your_Project_Here_README.md").
+Check the example photo of a test project in the assets folder.
 ## Contributing
 I am the sole contributor currently.
 ## Tests
 To run tests, run the following command:
 ```
-npm test index.js
+N/A
 ```
 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at Skirkp18@gmail.com.
 You can find more of my work on [GitHub](https://github.com/Skirkp18).